Korda Blasts Past Ruud into Delray Beach Semis, Tien defeats Tiafoe

 From 2-2 in the second set Korda took over, breaking Ruud in four of the Norwegian’s last six service games.

-Three of the four Delray Beach semifinalists will be Americans, as two all-American semifinals will take place later on Friday.
+Three of the four Delray Beach semifinalists are Americans, as two all-American semifinals took place on Friday evening.

 Korda, who played the Delray Beach final in 2021 (l. to Hubert Hurkacz) is into his 20th ATP semifinal and he improved to 9-2 lifetime at Delray Beach with the win.